visualbis/VV-Docs/docs/user-guide/home-page/search-function.md

 *Common Search Function*

-Reports can be also searched using Tags that were created in BI Platform by the Admin user.
-The Figure below shows an example that the Tag ‘Sales Performance’ is used as search.
+Reports can also be searched using Tags that were created in BI Platform by the Admin user.
+The Figure below shows an example that the Tag *'Sales Performance'* is used as search.

   <div style={{textAlign: 'center'}}>
     <Zoom>